Leadership Camp FAQ

 Camp ends with a BBQ at Conibear Shellhouse at 1pm.
 Campers can book their flights anytime around 4:30 pm or later.
 We just want to make sure there is enough time for campers to leave with a full stomach, so use your best judgement of what flights make sense and are most economical.

 Q: Is there transportation to/from the airport?

 Shuttle Express is our recommendation for airport transportation needs.
-Campers will be responsible to book their own transportation.
-The two drop off options will be the dorm or the boathouse depending on time of arrival.
+Campers will be responsible for booking their own transportation.
+The two drop off options will be the dorm or the boathouse, depending on time of arrival.

-On Monday's, absolutely.
-A staff member will be present at the airport on Monday morning hanging around baggage claim to make sure campers navigate the airport and will know where to go to catch their shared van or private car from Shuttle Express.
+On Mondays, absolutely.
+A staff member will be present at the airport on Monday morning, hanging around baggage claim to make sure campers navigate the airport and will be able to direct them to where to go to catch their shared van or private car from Shuttle Express.
 There will also be a staff member located at the dorms to greet the camper when they arrive.
-For Sunday arrivals, there will not be a staff member present at the airport but there will be a staff member present at the dorm to greet the camper arriving and help with check-in.
+For Sunday arrivals, there will not be a staff member present at the airport, but there will be a staff member present at the dorm to greet the campers as they arrive and to help with check-in.

 Q: Is your Coxswain Leadership Camp Co-ed?

 YES!!!
 Coxswain Leadership camp is a co-ed camp and is open to any high school aged coxswain, male or female.
 An all ages week of Coxswain Leadership Camp is in the works, but currently the two one-week camps at the University of Washington are for male and female high school aged coxswains.

 Q: Is this a University of Washington summer camp or The 9th Seat rowing camp?